This website uses cookies to help improve your user experience

 In tracking these requests, the server needs to utilize predefined logic while translating the necessary tracking events from the previously parsed VAST document (such as quartiles, midpoints, etc.)

-It seems, therefore, that until the popular JavaScript players provide full-fledged MPEG-DASH specification support, proper SSAI tracking will remain a daunting task.
+It seems, therefore, that until popular JavaScript players provide more complete MPEG-DASH specification support, proper SSAI tracking will remain a challenging task.

 In recent implementations, some platforms combine both tracking methods, injecting server-side beacons and synchronizing them with limited client-side logic using event bus mechanisms or cloud-based analytics.
 This hybrid model improves precision while keeping the client code minimal and compliant with privacy regulations.